Scarletra/tp-kripto/README.md

 ### 6. Constraints

 - The size of files that can be encrypted is limited by the RSA key size.
-- The current encryption GUI supports **TO BE ADJUSTED, TO BE ADJUSTED, TO BE ADJUSTED**.
+- The current encryption GUI has been confirmed to support .txt, .jpg, .png, .pdf, .mp4, and .mp3 with no trouble.
+- The program was also made to support all other filetypes, but files that are too large might cause performance issues.

 ## System Requirements